 Dooly Southern Railway

 The Dooly Southern received its charter on January 21, 1897 and completed its 9-mile line between Richwood and Pinia in August of 1898.
-It was operated by the Parrott Lumber Company but served as a common carrier as well as a logging road.
+It was operated by the Parrott Lumber Company but served as a common carrier as well as a lumber road.
 One of its advertisements noted that it was operated for freight business, but passengers are carried on freight trains.

 1900 map (18K)